sphinx-doc/sphinx/Doc-3k/extending/newtypes.rst

 -------------------------

-Python supports a variety of *abstract* 'protocols;' the specific interfaces provided to use these interfaces are documented in the Python/C API Reference Manual (XXX reference: ../api/api.html) in the chapter "Abstract Objects Layer (XXX reference: ../api/abstract.html)."
+Python supports a variety of *abstract* 'protocols;' the specific interfaces provided to use these interfaces are documented in :ref:`abstract`.

 A number of these abstract interfaces were defined early in the development of the Python implementation.
 In particular, the number, mapping, and sequence